Quicklinks

 We may or may not define a Higher Power.

-• We might begin by asking sponsees to keep an open mind about asking for help from a power greater than themselves.
+• We begin by asking sponsees to keep an open mind about asking for help from a power greater than themselves.
 While a sponsee’s Higher Power might take the form of a deity, it may take no specific form at all.
 The power of the fellowship, the wonder of the universe, the principles of the Twelve Steps are some of the ways members have defined this power, but no specific definition is necessary.

 We explain that sustained recovery comes from surrender, not willpower.